 Maximum length 125 cm

 Weight 148 grams

 Startup companies that made it big are inspiring because who doesn’t like seeing underdogs taking it to corporate giants?
 Items that come by our place like small leather goods or similar things do not get reviewed because their uses are very much straightforward like this one.
 So long it does the job, let’s not be too petty over a camera strap.

 Individuals who use Peak Design swear upon how good they are and they never forget to include how much the company has raised through Kickstarter.
 From my experience, crowdfunded products usually appear excellent on paper but in practise they don’t quite live up to promises.
 Given how big they’ve become over the years, it is unlikely for anything they make has not been given sufficient thinking into design and engineering.
 Having seen videos on their recently released tripod, the urge to click purchase is strong.

 Back to the strap, it is a camera strap that goes over your neck or shoulder that promises comfort over what comes with your camera and quick access for capturing the perfect moment.
 This was chosen over thinner models because carrying a medium format camera is serious business.
 It has to be said their anchor link design (four came with this strap) is brilliant as switching between cameras or hooking onto one of their bags has been made easy.

-The good news after six months of usage, Peak Design’s Slide has yet to show any sign of wear, comfort is acceptable as the wide straps distributes weight well.
+The good news after six months of usage, Peak Design’s Slide has yet to show any sign of wear, comfort is acceptable as the wide straps distribute weight well.
 On the flip side, it often gets in the way of the camera's viewfinder and screen.
 That too is something I don’t quite enjoy as they are a little wide limiting manoeuvrability where I believe the smaller Slide Lite will hold up to the job just as efficiently and takes less space up in the bag.
 That aside, some padding would certainly help when it comes to bigger, weightier cameras.